1lbsmall and firm cremini or button mushroomsthe cheese filling is rich, so smaller mushrooms are better

 Heat the butter in a small skillet over medium heat.
 Add the minced mushrooms, onion, and thyme to the skillet and cook, stirring often, for 5-7 minutes, or until golden brown and slightly caramelized.
 Season with freshly cracked black pepper, to taste.
 Set aside to cool.

-Make the panko mixture by combining the panko crumbs, parmesan cheese, and parsley in a small bowl; mix well.
+Prepare the panko mixture by combining the panko crumbs, Parmesan cheese, and parsley in a small bowl and mixing well.

 Finish the filling by mixing the Boursin cheese with the cooled onion/mushroom mixture.

-Add half of the panko mixture to the Bourisin mixture and mix until evenly combined.
+Add half of the panko mixture to the Boursin cheese mixture and mix until evenly combined.

-Finish the mushrooms by dipping the cheesy tip of the mushrooms in the remaining panko mixture then place on a small baking sheet.
+Finish the mushrooms by dipping the cheesy tip of the mushrooms in the remaining panko mixture, then place them on a small baking sheet.

-Bake the mushrooms for 20 minutes in the oven, or until the mushrooms are tender and the cheese is gooey.
-Side Note: If you want a more golden panko topping, place them under the broiler for a minute or two after they have baked, but watch carefully so they don't burn!
+Bake the mushrooms in the oven for 20 minutes, or until they are tender and the cheese is gooey.
+Side Note: If you want a more golden panko topping, place them under the broiler for a minute or two after they have baked, but watch them carefully so they don't burn!